 They leave shiny trails of slime on your sidewalk and across mulched beds.
 They hang out in your potted plants and under broad-leafed hostas.
 You might wonder if there is a fast way to slow the march of the garden snail on your property.
+Backyard escargot, perhaps?

-Snails are one of the slowest animals on earth, but they also make short work of the leaves and stems of crops and other plants.
+These snails are one of the slowest animals on earth, but they also make short work of the leaves and stems of crops and other plants.
 Snails and their shell-less relative the slug go by the name gastropods, which means “stomach foot.”
 The body and organs of the snail are situated above the foot of the animal, with the stomach just above it.
 By producing mucus from the glands of the foot, the snail can move by sliding along the slimy mucus surface.

 “By planting gardens, we create the perfect environment for garden snails,” explains Ric Brewer, owner of Little Gray Farms in Quilcene, Wash.
 “Mixes of food sources, shelter, water … we basically create perfect homes for them.”